uhyo/eslint-plugin-import-access/docs/rule-jsdoc.md

 # `import-access/jsdoc` rule

-_Note: although this rule does not seem related to types, this rule requires [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) settings with [the `project` parser option set](https://typescript-eslint.io/packages/parser/#project)._
+_Note: this rules requires [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) settings with **type information enabled**.
+See typescript-eslint's docs on [how to enable type information](https://typescript-eslint.io/getting-started/typed-linting)._

 When this rule is enabled, `export` declaration can have a JSDoc `@package` annotation.
 Such exports can be imported only from files in the same directory or sub directories in that directory.